dotnet-websharper/docs/content/core/webcontext.md

 ## Sitelet Context

-For Sitelets, the object is typed with the type of the endpoint, so you get an instance of `WebSharper.Web.Context<Endpoint>``.
+For sitelets, the object is typed with the type of the endpoint, so you get an instance of `WebSharper.Web.Context<Endpoint>``.
 This provides a method for generating safe links.

 * `Link : Endpoint -> string` generates a link to the given endpoint, ensuring that the link is safe and correctly formatted.